sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 [Complete Guide](https://overreacted.io/a-complete-guide-to-useeffect)

-`useEffect` lifecycle:
+##### useEffect Lifecycle

-React renders UI for current props/state to screen, React cleans up the effect for prev props/state,
+1. React renders UI for current props/state to screen.
+2. React cleans up the effect for prev props/state.
-React runs the effect for current props/state.
+3. React runs the effect for current props/state.

-`useEffect` nasty loop:
+##### useEffect Nasty Loop

 The effect hook runs when the component `mounts` but also when the component `updates`.
 Because we are setting the state after every data fetch,